mitkotak/American_Job_Center_FInder_Scraper/README.md

 </ul>

-Now just run the geckodriver/geckodriver.exe once by double-clicking on it.
-Install the latest version from [here] (https://github.com/mozilla/geckodriver/releases) if things don't work
+Now just run the geckodriver/geckodriver.exe | chromedriver/chromedriver.exe once by double-clicking on it.
+Install the latest version from [here](https://github.com/mozilla/geckodriver/releases) or [here](https://chromedriver.chromium.org) if things don't work

 Just run the following command after this:

 ```sh